Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 4. Trigger Misconfiguration

-A poor trigger causes the waveform to roll or become unstable.
+A poor trigger setup causes the waveform to roll, jump or appear unstable.

 5. Expecting Multimeter-Level Precision